-To help you decide which development option would be the best fit for your marketplace idea, we compared the pros and cons of hiring a software development agency with that of using a DIY (turnkey) website builder.
-We covered the following aspects to help you decide:
+To help you decide which development option would be the best fit for your marketplace idea, we compared the pros and cons of hiring a software development agency with that of using a turnkey solution.
+We covered the following criteria to help you decide:

 A short history of online marketplaces

-Compared to the time it took physical marketplaces to evolve from informal gatherings on the town square to today’s gigantic shopping malls, e-commerce, including online marketplaces, is but in its infancy.
+The digital marketplace model is still a toddler compared to the time it took physical marketplaces to evolve from informal gatherings on the town square to today’s gigantic shopping malls.
+But it is catching up fast.

 Despite its explosive growth, the online marketplace model is still relatively new.